hren7/discordimagesbot2/README.md

 - respond to messages containing only the bot mention, where the user is replying to a message containing a suitable witter link, and extract images from there, replying to the message that contained the link

 ## Notes
-Run using node app.js in directory or twitter-images (runs anywhere after using npm link).
+Run using node app.js in directory or twitter-images.

-Uses puppeteer to access and extract images from twitter.

-*node modules folder and token file ignored